SapphireLion/hw1.49.Torres/index.md

 - **Emergency Services** - Yes, but they are vague
 - **Services for Disabled** - Yes, Braile, but it could be more visible.
 - **Wrong Floor Cancel** - No
+- **Current Weight on Elevator** - No

+### Common Use Cases
+- **Use Case 1: User Enters Elevator**
+User enters elevator, reads display, selects floor they wish to travel towards, then waits for elevator doors to close, then travels to corresponding floor

+- **Use Case 2: Emergency**
+User has emergency occur during elevator travel, uses emergency button

+- **Potential Errors**
+Some potential errors could occur if:
+- The user is blind and mis-reads the Braile due to the lettering being too small
+- The user accidentally picks to wrong floor due to matching wrong circle to wrong floor number
+- The user presses the wrong button during an emergency
+- The user misjudges their weight and enters an elevator that is too heavy for them to ride on.